 If you need to work (which we don’t recommend during such a beautiful vacation!), you can expect to have cell-phone reception about 50% of your time at sea – and don’t expect top service.
 More and more ships offer internet connectivity - speeds are variable.

 Can Cause Seasickness for Those Who Are Prone

-Though many people are concerned about seasickness, surveys of returning passengers have shown that fewer than 3% reported it having negatively affected their trip.
+Though many people are concerned about seasickness, surveys of returning passengers have shown that fewer than 3% reported it having serioulsy affected the enjoyment of their trip.
 Typically, you might feel it a bit during one particular crossing.
 Or you might feel it a bit on the first day, then you get your sea legs and are fine for the rest of the trip.
 There are excellent medications that are commonly used to control it.

-While land-based Galapagos vacations are more suited to some, if you cruise around the Galapagos Islands, you’ll truly get the most out of what this iconic archipelago as to offer in your limited time there.
+While land-based Galapagos vacations are more suited to some (particularly if traveling on a budget), if you cruise around the Galapagos Islands, you’ll truly get the most out of what this iconic archipelago as to offer in your limited time there.
 The places you’ll visit, the time you’ll save, and the hassle-free living makes a Galapagos Islands cruise tour an exceptional experience.